 The year in review

-In the past year, Dutch courts have again handled numerous, high-stakes arbitration-related proceedings (setting aside and enforcement proceedings), a trend for some years now.
-This is largely due to the Netherlands being increasingly recognised as an attractive and neutral seat for commercial and investor–state arbitrations.
+In the past year, Dutch courts have again handled numerous, high-stakes, arbitration-related proceedings (setting aside and enforcement proceedings), a trend for some years now.
+This is largely due to the Netherlands being recognised as a suitable and neutral seat for commercial and investor–state arbitrations.
 In addition, the Netherlands is the seat of holding companies for many of the world's largest corporates and several foreign state-owned enterprises.
 This makes the Netherlands an attractive venue for enforcement proceedings, particularly in view of the robust legal framework for freezing shares and assets.

 i Overview of court procedure

 A Dutch court may only base its decision on facts or rights that are undisputed by the parties, or that are proven during the proceedings.
 Statements made by a party that are not sufficiently disputed by the other party will be considered as undisputed facts.
 In general, the burden of proof will be on the party that invokes the legal consequences of the facts or rights alleged by it.
-Evidence may be presented by all possible means such as deeds, documents, judgments, witnesses, expert reports or a court inspection of certain premises.
-The court is generally free to assess the evidence introduced by the parties.
+Evidence may be presented by all possible means and the court is generally free to assess the evidence introduced by the parties.

 Historically, civil proceedings in the Netherlands have been focused on documentary evidence rather than on the presenting of evidence during a hearing and witness examinations before the court.
 Today, there is still no discovery or disclosure phase at the onset of litigation; however, there is an increased emphasis on early case management by the court.
-In addition, the use of motions to seize evidence and motions for disclosure has proliferated, with some courts progressively supporting a wider use of those.
+In addition, the use of motions to seize evidence and motions for disclosure has proliferated.

 Moreover, pretrial witness and expert hearings have always been important tools for gathering evidence.
 A party may request that the court hold a preliminary witness hearing concerning certain matters if proceedings on the merits have not yet been initiated, or if such proceedings are already pending.
 The reason for a preliminary witness hearing may be to preserve the testimony of a witness who might be unavailable at a later point; to preserve the quality of a testimony (memories tend to fade); or to probe the chances of a particular cause of action.
-The court may refuse to allow a preliminary witness hearing if the request for such hearing or report is a misuse of procedural rights.
-This ground is rather narrow.
 Generally, a person who has been called as a witness must testify.
 The court itself will examine the witnesses.
 Parties as well as counsel may pose questions after the court has examined the witnesses, but there is no system of cross-examination.
 The procedure for expert hearings is similar.

 ii Procedures and time frames

 Under Dutch law, the standard procedure to initiate a claim is by serving a writ of summons on the opposing party.
 Once the writ has been served, it is sent to the court.
 The writ contains information about the parties; the claim and its legal grounds; evidence supporting the legal grounds, including witness evidence; the basis for the court's jurisdiction; and a rebuttal of any known defences against the claim.
 Subsequently, the court sets a time limit (usually six weeks) for the defendant to submit a statement of defence, including all defences, motions and counterclaims.
-After the statement of defence (or after the statement of defence in counterclaim, if a counterclaim is filed), the court usually orders the personal appearance of the parties, in an attempt to gather more information or to reach a settlement.
+After the statement of defence (or after the statement of defence in counterclaim, if a counterclaim is filed), the court usually orders the personal appearance of the parties in an attempt to gather more information or to reach a settlement.
 The court may also provide the parties, upon request, with the opportunity to plead the case during such hearing.
-The timing of the hearing depends primarily on how busy the court docket is.
-It usually takes at least several months after the last submission for a case on the merits, but hearing dates can be set more efficiently by reserving dates in advance (active and early case management).
+Setting hearing dates usually takes at least several months after the last submission for a case on the merits, but hearing dates can be set more efficiently by reserving dates in advance (active and early case management).
 In a standard procedure, the hearing is followed by a final judgment or an interim judgment.
 An interim judgment may deal with a part of the claim or instruct a party to prove certain points and produce certain evidence.
-It generally takes between three and six months for the final judgement to be rendered, even though most courts strive to render judgment faster.
+It generally takes between three and six months for the final judgment to be rendered.
 To reduce delays caused by a lack of capacity to hold hearings, new legislation entered into force on 1 January 2021 allowing courts to provide flexible assistance to one another when faced with the temporary inability to hold a hearing.